 For the ultimate diving holiday, there is no better way than to book a liveaboard.
 These special dive boats are outfitted for anything divers may need and take you to some far fletched destinations, showcasing the best these areas have to offer in one trip.
 Usually a few dives are on offer each day while most of the traveling is done by night so you can really cover some ground in a short amount of time.
+You can read on how to plan a liveaboard diving trip here.

 By now, I have done 5 liveaboard trips in my four years of diving: